Free Consultation

 720-710-9073

-Are Bicycles Safer Than Cars?
+Are Bikes Safer Than Cars?

 A topic that always seems to spark a debate between bicyclists and motorists is whether a bicycle is safer than a car.
 From common sense, we know bicycles lack some protection since they do not have a surrounding metal barrier like cars.
 Nevertheless, there is more to this subject than just that.